TheHunterJPScripts/Crafting-Enhanced-Core/README.md

-#### Project Zomboid MoreBuilds Mod
+#### Project Zomboid Mod: Crafting Enhanced Mod

-* Project: ProjectSky
+* Project: Crafting Enhanced Mod
+* Author: ThatHunterJP
-* Date: September 10, 2015
+* Date: January 26, 2023

 #### Description
-* This mod adds more builds containers, furniture, decorations and more to the game
-* If you like this mod, don't forget to star
+* This mod add a couple of new crafting table to use as a core component on crafting enhanced mods.

 #### External link